 The Group remains committed to continuously reward shareholders for their unwavering support.
 The Board of Directors has proposed a final dividend of Singapore 0.2 cent per share (post share consolidation) for FY2016 which will be voted upon by the shareholders during the Group's upcoming Annual General Meeting.
 As the Group had completed the share consolidation exercise on 26 February 2016, this final dividend for FY2016 was calculated based on the number of post consolidation shares of 232,235,253 ordinary shares.

 Note of Appreciation

 I would like to express my sincere appreciation to the Board for their invaluable contributions to the Group.
-I would also like to thank our shareholders, for their confidence in Tiong Woon.
+On behalf of the Board, I would like to thank our shareholders for your confidence and trust in Tiong Woon.
 I would like to extend our gratitude to our customers and business associates, for their continuous support to our business.

 Mr Ang Kah Hong

 10 October 2016